 MIC is committed to excellence in breast imaging.

 MIC offers our patients the most advanced breast imaging which can detect cancers at a very early stage.

-Our standard of care is world-class with Digital Breast Tomosynthesis (DBT) for all screening and diagnostic mammograms and Automated Breast Ultrasound (ABUS) as part of our screening protocol for women with dense breast tissue.
-Your breast health is important to us and we hope you use the information in this booklet and on our website mic.ca to learn more about our breast imaging services, the importance of regular screening mammograms and some of the causes of breast pain.
+Our standard of care is world-class with Digital Breast Tomosynthesis (DBT) for all screening and diagnostic mammograms and Automated Breast Ultrasound (ABUS) as an additional exam for women with dense breast tissue.

+Your breast health is important to us and we hope you use the information in this booklet and on our website mic.ca to learn more about our breast imaging services, the importance of regular breast cancer screening and some of the causes of breast pain.
 At the end of the booklet, you will find a chart to keep track of your breast imaging.